-Identification.
-The exclusion restriction for CATE estimation is that treatment assignment only affects household outcomes through the decision to enroll in RSBY (see Imai, Jiang, and Malani (2019) for details).
+The exclusion restriction for TOT estimation is that treatment assignment only affects household outcomes through the decision to enroll in RSBY.
 Note we are not instrumenting utilization of RSBY, which would require a stronger exclusion restriction.
 We are instrumenting enrollment in RSBY.